 Mark this measurement on each short board using your measuring tape and pencil.
 Use your speed square to draw a straight line across the board at the mark — this gives you a clean, accurate cut line.

 Measure twice before every cut.
-It’s an old rule for a reason.

 Many hardware stores will cut lumber to length for a small fee, sometimes free with purchase.
 If you’re not confident about cutting, take your measurements in writing and ask them to do it.